PivotBuddy

 Examples:

-• Changing marketing agencies
+• Changing marketing agencies or vendors

-• Adjusting pricing (within ranges)
+• Adjusting pricing (within pre-approved ranges)

-• New product features
+• Launching new product features

 • Hiring below C-level

-• Vendor selection
+• Vendor selection for non-critical services

 Why This Matters